thipages/sqlite-csv/README.md

 # sqlite-csv
-Load csv in sqlite with the right types and some stats via `sqlite cli`.
+Load csv files in sqlite databases with the right types and some stats via `sqlite3 cli`.

+It requires [sqlite3](https://www.sqlite.org/download.html) >= 3.36.0  (REGEXP support) installed on the OS.

 ## What it does
 - Loads the csv file into sqlite